-Sector: Residential - Private
+Sector: Residential - Conversion for Sale

 Background